Shahad0100/GP-Recommender/README.md

 ### 5. Vector Normalization

 All vectors — after averaging, weighted averaging, or max-pooling — are L2-normalized.
-This is critical because:

-- Cosine similarity between normalized vectors equals their dot product, enabling efficient matrix multiplication
-- It prevents vectors with high magnitude (from many segments) from dominating similarity scores artificially
-- It ensures all entities occupy the surface of a unit hypersphere, making angular distance a meaningful proxy for semantic similarity

 ---